 As its name suggests, they are short-acting insulins, usually takes longer to produce an effect.

 This type of insulin acts like basal insulin, it is absorbed slower, extending the duration of its effect.
 It is administered once or twice a day and is specially used to control the blood glucose level during the night, fasting or between meals.
 It is normally combined with fast-acting insulins.

 Example: Humulin N.

 Like with intermediate-acting insulins, it is used like basal insulins and is slowly absorbed, having a minimum peak effect.
 Its effect is more stable during most part of the day.

 Examples: Tresiba, Toujeo, Levemir, Lantus.

-It is impossible to take insulin pills because it would decompose during digestion.
+It is impossible to take insulin pills because it would decompose during the digestion.
 It has to be injected into the fat located under the skin so that it can be incorporated into the blood.

 p style=”text-align: justify;”>